jimfinnis/ChatCitizen/README.md

 * **ccz reloadall** reload all AIML and data files (requires ```chatcitizen.reloadall```).
 * **ccz reload [botname]** reload the AIML and data files for a bot (requires ```chatcitizen.reload```).
 Note that the name is that of the bot as given in config.yml, not the name of an NPC using that bot: if ```ccz bots``` says that NPC Steve, Graham and Betty are all using the "soldier" bot, doing ```ccz reload soldier``` will work and reset them all, but ```ccz reload Betty``` will give an error.
 * **ccz bots** list all bots and the NPCs which use them.
+* **ccz subbot [subbotname]** tells the currently selected NPC to use the given sub-bot (each bot can have a number of sub-bots, each of which has its own sets and a map, to allow variations within bots).

 ## Parameters used by ccz set
 Many of these require spontaneous speech to be enabled by adding RANDSAY and GREETSAY to the bot's categories.
 The default